-- In class support SEP Teachers may team teach, assist with design, implementation and evaluation of programs.
-SEP Teacher Aides may assist in accessing the classroom activities by rephrasing, scribing, reading, assisting students with behaviour management/social skills. - SEP support withdrawal to focus on individual needs and functional skills.
-Some students take part in programs that focus on functional literacy/mathematics, social skills and work ethics. - Supervised Play SEP Teacher Aides provide support to those students who require supervision in the playground.
+- In class support Diverse Learning Teachers may team teach, assist with design, implementation and evaluation of programs.
+Teacher Aides may assist in accessing the classroom activities by rephrasing, scribing, reading, assisting students with behaviour management/social skills. - Diverse Learning support withdrawal to focus on individual needs and functional skills.
+Some students take part in programs that focus on functional literacy/mathematics, social skills, work ethics and literacy intervention. - Supervised Play Teacher Aides provide support to those students who require supervision in the playground.

-Communication between parents and SEP Teachers is strongly encouraged as it assists the students achieve to their full potential.
+Communication between Parents/Carers and the Diverse Learning Team is strongly encouraged as it assists the students to achieve to their full potential.